openhwgroup/core-v-xif/docs/source/x_ext.rst

 .. only:: not MemoryIf

-  The memory (request/response) interface is not included in this version of the specification
+  The memory (request/response) interface is not included in this version of the specification.

 .. only:: MemoryIf